oceanprotocol/list-purgatory/policies/README.md

 ### DMCA Details: Counter-Notices & Legal Actions

-**Publisher May Send A Counter Notice.** We encourage users who have a data asset in purgatory to consult with a lawyer about their options.
-If a user believes that their content was disabled as a result of a mistake or misidentification, they may send OPF a [counter notice](guide-to-submitting-a-dmca-counter-notice).
+**Publisher May Send A Counter Notice.** We encourage users who have a data asset in Purgatory to consult with a lawyer about their options.
+If a user believes that their content was put into Purgatory as a result of a mistake or misidentification, they may send OPF a [counter notice](guide-to-submitting-a-dmca-counter-notice).
 As with the original notice, we will make sure that the counter notice is sufficiently detailed (as explained in the [how-to guide](guide-to-submitting-a-dmca-counter-notice)).
 If it is, we will [post it](#d-transparency) to our [public repository](https://github.com/oceanprotocol/dmca) and pass the notice back to the copyright owner by sending them the link.

-**Copyright Owner May File a Legal Action.** If a copyright owner wishes to keep the content disabled after receiving a counter notice, they will need to initiate a legal action seeking a court order to restrain the user from engaging in infringing activity relating to the content on Ocean Market.
+**Copyright Owner May File a Legal Action.** If a copyright owner wishes to keep the content in Purgatory after receiving a counter notice, they will need to initiate a legal action seeking a court order to restrain the user from engaging in infringing activity relating to the content on Ocean Market.
 In other words, you might get sued.
-If the copyright owner does not give Ocean Market notice within 10-14 days, by sending a copy of a valid legal complaint filed in a court of competent jurisdiction, Ocean Market will reenable the disabled content.
+If the copyright owner does not give Ocean Market notice within 10-14 days, by sending a copy of a valid legal complaint filed in a court of competent jurisdiction, Ocean Market will move the content from Purgatory to Default.

 ### Data Asset Scenario Extremes